-Senators hail Health Dept. recommendation to ease restrictions on marijuana
+Marijuana recommendation from Health Dept. hailed by senators as first step to easing restrictions

 Schedule III drugs “have a potential for abuse less than substances in Schedules I or II and abuse may lead to moderate or low physical dependence or high psychological dependence.”
 They currently include ketamine and some anabolic steroids.

-Biden requested the review in October 2022 as he pardoned thousands of Americans convicted of “simple possession” of marijuana under federal law
+Biden requested the review in October 2022 as he pardoned thousands of Americans convicted of “simple possession” of marijuana under federal law.

 Senate Finance Committee Chairman Ron Wyden, D-Ore., issued a statement calling for marijuana to be completely descheduled.
 “However, the recommendation of HHS to reschedule cannabis as a Schedule III drug is not inconsequential,” he added.
 “If HHS’s recommendation is ultimately implemented, it will be a historic step for a nation whose cannabis policies have been out of touch with reality.”